monodot/discochap/_posts/2020-07-23-favourite-salsoul-records-tracks.md

 ---
-title: "The Best Tracks on Salsoul Records"
+title: "Our Favourite Tracks on Salsoul Records"
-excerpt: Selected tracks associated with the legendary New York City label
+excerpt: Have a listen to some of our favourite tracks from the legendary New York City label
 layout: post
 featured: 90
 categories: